Internship

 The human services internship coordinator works with students to identify high-quality internship placements that match students’ interests and career goals.

-1. Students interested in the internship course will submit an online application (including an updated resume, transcript, and goals for a site/internship).
-The link will be emailed to eligible students before registration commences for the upcoming term.
+- Students interested in the internship course will submit an online application (including an updated employee ready resume, transcript, and goals for a site/internship).

-Once the student has landed an ‘approved internship’, the restriction will be lifted and they will be able to enroll in the class.
+Once the student has met with the internship coordinator, the course’s department signature restriction will be lifted and they will be able to enroll in the class.